r2dong/CS-1110-Grading-Script/readme.md

 - incorrect function names/(basically when the function could not be found): 0 is assigned for the function
 - incorrect function signature (i.e., incorrect number of input args): same as runtime error
 - runtime errors: 0 is assigned for the function

+## Example
+All sample files necessary to conduct one grading are in the example/ folder, and corresponding outputs are in <br>
+example/Grading_Output/.
+The command line arugments required are in arguments.txt.